zfletch/zfletch-style/README.md

 ## Usage

-This Gem includes rubocop, and it's not necessary to separately include rubocop directly in your application's dependencies.
+This Gem includes Rubocop, and it's not necessary to separately include Rubocop directly in your application's dependencies.

 ### Inheriting from the Gem